pariahsoft/IBAM/README.txt

 Features:
 * The software is self-contained in a single file.
-* The script is less than 3kb in size.
+* The script is less than 10kb in size.
+* It preloads the album images.
 * No flashy gimmicks or complicated settings and controls.
 * Made to be embedded, unlike other software where embedding is an afterthought.
 * An album can be set up in a couple of minutes.
-If your server doesn't support python, you can run and pipe the script into an HTML file and upload that instead.
+* If your server doesn't support python, you can run and pipe the script into an HTML file and upload that instead.
 (New images won't be added automatically with this method.)
 * It's released under the MIT License for maximum freedom.

 Planned Features: